remult/remult/docs/tutorials/tutorial-react.md

 ### Show uncompleted tasks first
 Uncompleted tasks are important and should appear above completed tasks in the todo app.

-In the `useEffect` hook `App` function component, add an object literal argument to the `find` method call and set its `orderBy` property to an arrow function which accepts a `task` argument and returns its `completed` field.
+In the `useEffect` hook `App` function component, add an object literal argument to the `find` method call and set its `orderBy` with an object that contains the fields you want to order by.
+Use "asc" and "desc" to determine the sort order.

 *src/App.tsx*
 ```ts{3}